-At this point in history, it’s safe to say that the electric vehicle is here to stay.
-At least for the foreseeable future.
-As EV sales grow year-over-year in the United States and the rest of the world, charging infrastructure is running to keep up.
-In the US, specifically, certain states are far better equipped than others to support the rising number of EV drivers on their roads.
+The electric vehicle is here to stay.
+As EV sales grow year-over-year in the US and the rest of the world, charging infrastructure is growing with it.
+In the US specifically, certain states are far better equipped than others to support the rising number of EV drivers on their roads.
 Below is a breakdown of some of the best states for EV charging along with some of the… less than best.

 Table of contents